The training date is in the past. However, videos and resources of the training can be accessed here.

-According to a UN report1, between 1998 and 2017, the U.S. alone lost USD$944.8 billion from disasters.
+According to a UN report, between 1998 and 2017, the U.S. alone lost $944.8 billion USD from disasters.
 Between 1978 and 2017, losses from extreme weather events rose by 251 percent.
 It is critical to develop disaster management strategies to reduce and mitigate disaster risks.
-A major factor in regional risk assessment is the evaluating the vulnerability of lives and property to disasters.
-Environmental information about disasters, their spatial impact, and their temporal evolution can plan an important role as well.
+A major factor in regional risk assessment is evaluating the vulnerability of lives and property to disasters.
+Environmental information about disasters, their spatial impact, and their temporal evolution can play an important role as well.

-By the end of this training, attendees will be able to:
+By the end of this training, attendees will: